-Here are just a few reasons why you should consider consulting a Canine Nutritionist to tailor a more healthy diet for your best friend.
+Here are just a few reasons why you should consider consulting a Canine Nutritionist to tailor a healthier diet for your best friend.

 It has been suggested that 80% of dog health problems are diet-related and can be cured or managed purely through feeding better food.
 That’s something a Canine Nutritionist is uniquely qualified to help you with.

 Simply visiting a vet for an initial 3-minute consultation is likely to cost around £30.
 Costs ramp up considerably if your dog is put on prescription medication or requires further treatment.
 Insurer MORE TH>N suggest that 18% of dog parents spend an astonishing £109.19 a month on regular medication.
 That’s an eye-watering £1,310.28 a year!
 If I devise good nutrition dog food for your dog, the chances are that’s all you’ll have to spend.
 And you’ll have a healthier dog into the bargain!

 A professional Canine Nutritionist has a specialist qualification in dog nutrition and how it affects your dog’s health.
 With the greatest respect, the vast majority of vets are not trained in dog nutrition.

 Visiting a vet can be stressful for many dogs.
 A Canine Nutritionist will be able to treat your dog remotely.
 Avoiding a stressful situation for a dog whose health and mental wellbeing may already be compromised.

 A Canine Nutritionist will help you treat the cause of your dog’s health problem.
 In the main, vets purely treat the symptom so that the underlying problem still remains.

 Vet fees are extremely costly.
-According to MORE TH>N, dog parents in the UK are spending on average a whopping £440 a year on their dog’s vet bills.
+According to a 2014 study by MORE TH>N, dog parents in the UK are spending on average a whopping £440 a year on their dog’s vet bills.